phcompeau/biological_modeling_course/_pages/coronavirus/structure_intro.md

 ## Laboratory methods for determining protein structure

-There are several existing methods for accurately determining protein structure, and we will discuss three of them in this section.
+There are a few existing methods for accurately determining protein structure.
+In this section, we will pause to discuss two of them.

-First, **X-ray crystallography** (sometimes called **macromolecular crystallography**) works by first crystallizing the protein and then subjecting it to an intense x-ray beam.
-The protein will diffract the beam and create patters that describe the electron distribution in the protein.
-By creating a map of the electron density, it can be analyzed to determine the position of each atom.
-Thus, x-ray crystallography can determine the protein structure with extreme precision.
-Unfortunately, there are many drawbacks.
-First, the process of crystallization is complex, limiting the types of protein that can be analyzed this way.
-Second, flexible proteins are difficult to study since x-ray crystallography relies on having large amounts of molecules that need to be aligned in the exact same orientation.
-Third, x-ray crystallography is very expensive, with services charging around $2000 dollars for a single sample.
-The following two-part YouTube video series from *"The Royal Institution"* gives a very good explanation on how x-ray cyrstallography works.
+First, **X-ray crystallography** (sometimes called **macromolecular crystallography**) works by first crystallizing many copies of a protein and then shining an intense x-ray beam at the crystal.
+When light hits each protein, it is diffracted, creating patterns from which the position of each atom in the protein can be inferred.
+X-ray crystallography identifies a protein's structure with extreme precision, but it has its drawbacks.
+Crystallizing a protein is a challenging task, and each copy of the protein must line up in the same way, which does not work for very flexible proteins.
+Moreover, the approach is very expensive, costing around $2,000 per protein sample.

+If you are interested in learning more about X-ray crystallography, check out the following excellent two-part video series from The Royal Institution.

 <iframe width="640" height="360" src="https://www.youtube-nocookie.com/embed/gLsC4wlrR2A" frameborder="0" allowfullscreen></iframe>

 <iframe width="640" height="360" src="https://www.youtube-nocookie.com/embed/WJKvDUo3KRk" frameborder="0" allowfullscreen></iframe>

-For NMR spectroscopy, proteins are placed in a magnetic field and probed with radio waves.
-The set of resonance can then be analyzed to produce a list of atomic nuclei that are in close proximity and to characterize the local conformation of the atoms.
-One of the benefits of this method is that the protein can be studied in solution, offering information of the protein in a more realistic environment.
-NMR spectroscopy can cost up to $500 dollars and are limited to small or medium proteins.
+Second, we could use **cryo-electron microscopy** (**cryo-EM**).
+In this approach,

+START HERE

-Electron microscopy (3DEM) directly images the molecule by using a system of electron lenses.
+**electron microscopy** (**3DEM**) directly images a protein using a system of electron lenses.
 Producing 3D images requires imaging thousands of different particles that are preserved in non-crystalline ice (cryo-EM).
 Improvements in 3DEM have allowed resolution of the images to improve drastically and in some cases, reaching the resolution levels of NMR spectroscopy.
-However, because electron microscopes are extremely complicated machinery, purchasing one may cost anywhere between $100,000 to the most expensive $27 million (located in Lawrence Berkeley National Lab). *UC San Francisco* has published an informative YouTube video that introduces cryo-electron microscopy.
+However, because electron microscopes are extremely complicated machinery, purchasing one may cost anywhere between $100,000 to the most expensive $27 million (located in Lawrence Berkeley National Lab).
+UC San Francisco has published an informative YouTube video that introduces cryo-electron microscopy.

 <iframe width="640" height="360" src="https://www.youtube-nocookie.com/embed/Qq8DO-4BnIY" frameborder="0" allowfullscreen></iframe>